eRaBxEs/recordkeepingapi/README.md

 # recordkeepingapi

-A simple API app to manage records
+A simple API app to manage records of both expenses and income